Application process

 For applicants with a residence permit or citizenship inside Denmark, Finland, Iceland, Norway and Sweden, the application deadline is the startup-date for the program.
 For instance, if the startup-date is the 10th of August, you can apply until the 10th of August.

-For applicants with a residence permit or citizenship from all other countries mentioned above (You can see a list of these countries under the headline “Who can apply?”), the application deadline is the 1.st of April for our studies that have a startup-date in August.
-For all other startup-dates the application deadline is two months prior to the startup-date.
+For applicants with a residence permit or citizenship from other EU countries, the application deadline is the 1.st of April for our studies that have a startup-date in August.

 Application is submitted through our application form.
 You must submit one application per study program you are applying for.
 You can change the priority order at any time after submitting the application.
 The applications are processed in the order they are received.